Do Selective Builds for Monorepos

 .

-- When Coherence receives a GitHub push event, it analyzes the list of modified files.
+When Coherence receives a GitHub push event, it analyzes the list of modified files.

-- For each service in your
+For each service in the cnc.yml

 excluded_globs

-to fine-tune and exclude specific files or directories. - Consider your project structure carefully when defining globs.
+array to fine-tune and exclude specific files or directories. - Consider your project structure carefully when defining globs.

 - Test your glob patterns to ensure they behave as expected.